-During a service or celebration of life, family and friends have the opportunity to relate to each other at the deepest levels and lean on their collective strength.
-The choices you have in funeral services are unlimited.
-They are as personal as you wish to make them.
+During a service or celebration of life, family and friends have the opportunity to relate to each other at the deepest levels and turn toward a collective strength.
+The choices you have in funeral services are unlimited and are as personal as you wish to make them.
 Planning ahead of time alleviates the burdens on those left behind and ensures final wishes are met.
 To better understand the choices you have, contact your local funeral establishment.

-Essentials of Self-Care
+Revolutionary Self-Care

 Caregivers offer much needed care and support to family members or friends during time of need.
-If you were the principal caregiver of a person that as passed away, there is a great chance you are not only grieving the loss of them being gone, but are also grieving the loss of purpose.
+But self-care should not be neglected.
+If you were the principal caregiver of a person that as passed away, there is a great chance you are not only grieving the loss of them being gone but are also grieving the loss of direction.

 A caregiver is an important and defining role.
-Whether it was for an extended or short period of time, your routine was dictated by taking care of that special person in your life.
+Whether it was for an extended or short period of time, a caregiver's routine is often dictated by taking care of that special person in your life.

-The experience of death can have long-lasting effects.
+The experience of death can have long- lasting effects.
 There is no shame in seeking support and caring for yourself if you are having a difficult time.

-Here are 5 tips to help overcome feelings of loneliness:
+Here are 5 tips to help:

-- Take time off and focus on yourself

-- Practice stress reducers such as yoga, meditation, or prayer

-- Identify and express your feelings

-- Engage activities that bring you joy.
-This may include learning a new recipe, reading, or spending time with friends
+- Take time to journal your thoughts and feelings - Practice stress reducers such as yoga, meditation, or prayer - Take a mental break from social media - Engage activities that bring you joy.
+This may include learning a new recipe, reading, or spending time with friends - · Prioritize rest

-- Prioritize your own health